Xgameisdabest/dotfiles/README.md

 ![alt text](https://github.com/Xgameisdabest/my-i3-config-dotfiles/blob/main/preview_img/preview_2.jpg?raw=true)

 ## Dependencies for this dotfiles
-- FONT: Jetbrainsmono Nerd Font Regular
+- FONT: Jetbrainsmono Nerd Font Regular and Jetbrainsmono Nerd Font Bold
 - apt snap nala pacstall flatpak (essential for Debian based, for Arch just use anything that works for you)
 - chrome (i know but it works well for me, you might have to change some variables if you want to use a different browser)
 - ncal (essential)